-- Agile principles of customer satisfaction – Your customer should always be your priority.
-Embrace their changing needs and feedback to deliver working products that satisfy them.
+- Agile principles of customer satisfaction: your customer should always be your priority.
+Embrace their changing needs and constant feedback to deliver a quality product that satisfies them

-- Agile principles of quality – Your main measurement of success is your customer’s satisfaction.
-This is achieved with a sustainable, quality-driven development process.
+- Agile principles of quality: your main measurement of success is your customer’s satisfaction.
+This is achieved with a quality-driven, sustainable development process

-- Agile principles of project management – Keep your iterative Agile development processes simple and evaluate them regularly.
-Remove any unnecessary process to speed things up and optimize things.
+- Agile principles of project management: keep your iterative Agile development processes simple and evaluate them on a regular basis.
+Remove any unnecessary steps to speed things up and optimize the entire process

 Is Agile only for software development?

 The Agile approach started as a software-focused project management methodology.

 However, there are tons of different versions of Agile based on the Agile Manifesto.

 While some frameworks like Extreme Programming still use Agile practices that are focused on delivering working software, Agile is more than just a software development methodology.

 The Agile methodology can help you streamline pretty much any type of project!